sumit945/Autism-Spectrum-Disorder/README.md

-# Autism Spectrum Disorder Detection Code
+# Autism Spectrum Disorder Detection
 This repository contains the code for detecting Autism Spectrum Disorder (ASD) using deep learning techniques.
 The project employs state-of-the-art pre-trained models and includes the necessary preprocessing steps and evaluation metrics.

 **Features**